christophgil/ZIPsFS/README.md

 An HTML file with status information is dynamically generated in  the generated folder **ZIPsFS** in the virtual  ZIPsFS file system.

+## Real file location

+To see the real file path i.e. the file path where a file is physically stored, append **@SOURCE.TXT** to the virtual file path.
+If imported as SAMBA, these virtual files may not be accessible on a Windows PC.
+It seems that Windows can not access files that are not listed in the containing folder.

 ## Plugins - Auto-generation of virtual files